 Internal quality assurance

 Phase 5 is all about quality assurance.
-By means of testing and auditing the assessment plan and the process risks, we aim to continuously improve the quality of your processes and thereby optimise them.
+Through thorough testing and auditing of the management operations present within the client’s organisation and their inherent risks, we aim to continuously improve the quality of your processes and thereby to optimise them further.

 Reporting, monitoring and visual support